Youth Advocacy Network

 YANU has emerged as a powerful voice for the youth affected by the legacy of war in Northern Uganda.
 Through collaborative efforts, YANU strives to address the unique challenges and opportunities faced by children born of war, advocating for their rights, empowerment, inclusion, and active participation in shaping policies and programs that affect their lives.

-YANU provides safe spaces and arts-based healing modalities for youth survivors to process traumatic experiences and memories through creative self-expression.
-We source skilled practitioners to facilitate: art therapy, healing dance, storytelling and theater, beadwork and crafts, and so much more.
+YANU provides safe spaces and arts-based healing modalities for youth survivors to process their traumatic experiences and memories through creative self-expression.
+We source skilled practitioners to facilitate: art therapy, healing dance workshops, storytelling and theater, beadwork and crafts, mindfulness nature meditation, psycho-social support, and so much more.

 Core Programs